pme123/orchescala/00-docs/src/docs/development/initCompany.md

 1. Open the `company-orchescala` directory with your IDE (I use Intellij).
 1. Import the sbt project.
 The project should compile without errors.
 1. Update `build.sbt` with your repository settings.
+1. Add your project to your Version Source Control.
 1. Release the `company-orchescala` project to your repository.

 ### Next Step: [Create Project]